Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 There are two poles:

 1. Full release in Early Access.
-We release what we would release in a regular release, only now we are forgiven more bugs, and the team is calmly working on the day-one, week-one, month-one, year-one patches.
+We release what we would release in a regular release, only now we are forgiven more bugs, and the team is calmly working on the day-one, week-one, month-one, ~~year-one~~ patches.
 When everything is sold, we make a release to highlight the game for players who, for some reason, missed Early Access.
 2. "Quiet" release in Early Access.
-We release a consistent integral game but significantly cut in features.
-Based on players' feedback, we work hard to polish and improve the game.
+We release a minimal, consistent integral game but significantly cut its features.
+We work hard to polish and improve the game based on players' feedback.
 When the game is ready, we make a "loud" release.

-In my opinion, the second approach is unconditionally more effective, as it provides feedback much earlier, which inevitably increases the quality of development at its final stage.
-If the team is ready to hear feedback, of course.
+In my opinion, the second approach is unconditionally more effective.
+It provides feedback much earlier, which inevitably increases the quality of development at its final stage — if the team is ready to hear feedback, of course.

 But not everyone can afford this:

 - There is a risk of wrongly defining what a "minimal integral game" is.
-If you release the wrong thing, you will quickly fall into the purgatory.
-If you have financing by rounds, you may not receive money for the final development stage.
+If you release the wrong thing, you will quickly fall into the limbo.
+You may not receive money for the final development stage if you have financing by rounds.
 - Your game may be initially designed minimally, for example, due to budget constraints.
 That is, you will have nothing to cut from it.
 - Marketers or investors will shift the development schedule so that you simply cannot release with the necessary set of features: "full release by Christmas or death."